fabiosjc/zssn/README.md

 The interface will must show the following reports, served by the API:

-Percentage of infected survivors.
+1. Percentage of infected survivors.
-Percentage of non-infected survivors.
+2. Percentage of non-infected survivors.
-Average amount of each kind of resource by survivor (e.g. 5 waters per survivor) Points lost because of infected survivor.
+3. Average amount of each kind of resource by survivor (e.g. 5 waters per survivor)
+4. Points lost because of infected survivor.

+---

+## REST API

+To communicate with the server you'll have available the endpoints documented in this swagger: http://zssn-backend-example.herokuapp.com/swagger-api/index.html

+## Notes:

+1. You can use any JavaScript framework/lib of your preference if needed;
+2. You can use an ES6 or CoffeeScript transpiler if you prefer;
+3. You can use CSS precompilers, like SASS, PostCSS, Less or Stylus, again, if you prefer;
+4. Pretty design is nice to have, but minimal UX is more important.
+Your life is in risk, it's not good to have a system that is hard to use;
+5. New features are welcome, but the priority is the previous listed features, sorted by importance;
+6. The survivor should not reenter data in case there's some network problem.
+Practicity and objectivity is the ideal.

+**Important**: For the evaluation keep this in mind: you don't need to complete every single feature listed in this test (consuming every single API in the documentation).
+For example, you can implement just the Survivor CRUD interface.
+But the less features you implement, the more you have to nail what you deliver.
+So, if you deliver just 1 feature, we expect it to be the most perfect implementation (structure, organization, testing, style, overall quality, fanciness, etc).
+The more feature you deliver, the less details you have to add.
+It's your choice.

+**ARE YOU NEGAN?**

 ---